underlay/underlay-api-sample/README.md

 # Underlay API Sample

 Underlay API provides easy access to the data contained in each collection.
+For now, you do not need any authentication for accessing the API.
+Simply [`fetch`](https://github.github.io/fetch/) the endpoint to get the data you need!

 ## Running the sample